Types of Outright Gifts

 Cash donations in the form of credit card transactions or checks made out to The King’s College are the most common types of charitable gifts.
 King’s will send you an acknowledgement of your gift dated the day your donation is received.
 Checks may be mailed to:

 New York, NY 10004

 Increase your giving benefits by making a gift of appreciated stock.
 By donating stock that you have owned for more than one year, you will qualify for a charitable deduction for the full fair market value of the stock, no matter what you originally paid for them, and you pay no capital gains tax on any appreciation that took place.Learn More

 A donor advised fund is like a charitable savings account, giving you the flexibility to recommend how much and how often money is granted to The King’s College and other qualified charities.
-Harness the philanthropic power of a private foundation, such as the National Christian Foundation or Fidelity Charitable Gift Fund, to recommend a grant or recurring grants now to make an immediate impact or use your fund as a tool for future charitable gifts.
+Harness the philanthropic power of private foundations, such as the National Christian Foundation, Fidelity Charitable, or National Philanthropic Trust, to recommend a grant or recurring grants now to make an immediate impact or use your fund as a tool for future charitable gifts.

 You may donate all or part of your personal or vacation residence, commercial property, farm or other real estate either as an outright gift or as part of a life-income plan.
 Tax savings and other benefits will vary according to the method you choose, your personal circumstances and the value of the property.